 As a result, the motor will inevitably use more electrical energy as it attempts to do more work than usual.
 Of course, this will add to your overall energy consumption and increase your electricity bill.

-If your refrigerator leaks, it is usually accompanied by a musty smell.
+A refrigerator leaking freon is usually accompanied by a musty smell.
 The scent is especially noticeable when the fridge is closed.

-Freon is a dense gas, which means that when it leaks, it stays in a higher concentration near the ground.
+Freon gas is quite dense, which means that when it leaks, it stays in a higher concentration near the ground.
 Consequently, children and pets are at a greater risk of being exposed to this gas which is very toxic if inhaled.

-While Freon Leaks Are Uncommon, Beware That it is a Possibility
+While Freon Leaks Are Uncommon, Be aware That it is a Possibility